kaiiiiiiiii/csv-diff-viewer/refactor/module_tests.md

 ---

 _Tip:_ Start by porting the current tests that already reference `core::` functions into targeted module tests; this helps ensure parity while improving test coverage.

+## Additional notes

+This refactor is primarily for readability and safety; keep file changes small and validate with both `cargo test` and `npm run build:wasm` after each refactor PR.